| |

 Baking this chocolate sourdough bread is simpler than you might think.
 I’ll begin with an outline of the timings, which can be adjusted according to your schedule.

 The timings show a ‘range’ of time to complete these steps.
 They don’t have to be exact; there is flexibility!
 I use a similar bread base as my regular sourdough loaf.
 However, in this bread, there is the addition of cocoa powder and dark chocolate.
-It’s not a very sweet bread, and the rich chocolate is a delightful pairing with the tanginess of sourdough.
+It’s not a very sweet bread, and the rich chocolate is a great pairing with the tanginess of sourdough.
+If you love this chocolate sourdough bread, try this orange chocolate sourdough next!

 slice of cocoa sourdough.